Rahulub3r/Predicting-Molecular-Properties/README.md

 # Predicting-Molecular-Properties

-This is from a kaggle competition
+This project has data from a kaggle competition

+### This scripts are still in progress